NickLeko/HealthSignal/README.md

 * Logic validated across multiple personas
 * UI and state handling finalized
 * Feature expansion intentionally paused to avoid scope creep
+*

+## Data & Privacy Notes
+- This prototype is intended for **demonstration with synthetic/example data only**
+- Do **not** enter real patient identifiers or protected health information (PHI)
+- No data persistence, EHR integration, or clinical workflow validation is implemented

 ## Disclaimer